 Like ongoing job feedback, performance management is also continuous, meaning it happens all the time.
 The focus is not on an annual or quarterly review, when Human Resources forces managers and employees to revisit their scorecards (sound familiar?).
 Instead, performance management manifests as a continual conversation in which managers show that their staff’s career goals are a priority.

 Finally, high-performing performance management can be measured, with individual metrics cascading from strategic organization goals.
 It’s not random nor unthoughtful.
 It is a priority of the agency, communicated from senior leaders, and modeled by managers.
-To learn how to create effective outcomes for your performance management system, see Brighter Strategies’s free online e-book, “Program Evaluation and Outcome Measurement”.
+To learn how to create effective outcomes for your performance management system, see Brighter Strategies’s free online e-book, “Program Evaluation and Outcome Measurement”, or download it below.

 How does your current performance management process stack up against these leading practices?
 What are you doing well, and how can you improve?
 As always, we are here to help.
 Contact Brighter Strategies today for the push you need to make high-performing performance a priority in your agency.